LPAndersson/SIML/docs/01-likelihood.md

 This chapter is about methods for statistical inference based on the likelihood function.

 We start by discussing how we can find a point estimate of a parameter by using the maximum likelihood estimate.
 Once we have a point estimate we want to know how certain or uncertain this estimate is.
-This can be done by either simply calculating the standard deviation of the estimate or by calculating a confidence interval of doing a hypothesis test.
+This can be done by either simply calculating the standard deviation of the estimate or by calculating a confidence interval or by doing a hypothesis test.

 We then discuss the likelihood ratio test which is a general way of testing hypothesis based on the likelihood function.
 However, in many situations the distribution of the likelihood ratio under the null hypothesis is difficult to find, so we turn to asymptotic results.
 I.e. results that are valid when the sample size is large.

-It turns out that maximum likelhood estimates in general have an asymptotic normal distribution, with the true parameter value as expected value and variance given by the Fisher information, which can be calculated from the log-likelhood function.
+It turns out that maximum likelihood estimates in general have an asymptotic normal distribution, with the true parameter value as expected value and variance given by the Fisher information, which can be calculated from the log-likelihood function.
 Based in this we find three different types of asymptotic hypothesis tests.

 Finally we will see how this can be applied to the binary regression model.